So you read or heard somewhere about a Solopreneur.

 But what in the heck is it?

 Well, Solopreneur is a mixture of two words, Solo and Entrepreneur.
 It means that you are an entrepreneur that prefers to work alone or solo.
+If you are completely new to solopreneurship, check out our getting started guide.

 The Solopreneur Institute defines a solopreneur as: